apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 cat <<EOF
 Hey all,

-I have cut Airflow Providers.
+I have just cut the new wave Airflow Providers packages.
 This email is calling a vote on the release, which will last for 72 hours - which means that it will end on $(date -d '+3 days').

 Consider this my (binding) +1.